Navantock/ML-MIDC-Synthesis-of-monoMOF/README.md

 ## 🚀 3 Run Prediction

-By utilizing our pre-trained models, you can replicate our prediction results or conduct synthetic design based on modulators/linkers with pre-computed descriptors.
+By utilizing our trained models, you can replicate our prediction results or conduct synthetic design based on modulators/linkers with pre-computed descriptors.

 ### 3.1 Prepare Modulators & Linkers SDF File